 Pricing of Units is typically undertaken through the book building process.
 Arguably, fixed pricing, under which the price of Units is fixed by the Investment Manager in consultation with the Merchant Bankers, may also be undertaken.
+There is no mechanisum prescribed by SEBI in relation to pricing of Units in a private placement.

-9. What is book building?
+09 What is book building?

-The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009, defines 'book building' as a process undertaken to determine the demand, and to assess the price for determination of the quantum or value of Units proposed to be issued by the InvIT.
+The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018, defines 'book building' as a process undertaken to elicit demand, and to assess the price for determination of the quantum or value or coupon of specified securities or Indian Depository Receipts, as the case may be.
+Accordingly, 'book building' is a process undertaken to determine the demand, and to access the price for determination of the value or the quantum of the Units proposed to be issued by the InvIT.

-10. How are bids collected in book building?
+10 How are bids collected in book building?